Share your story

 • Are an example of positive education work in prisons

-• Talk about the barriers to prison learning
+• Talk about the barriers to studying in prison

 It is up to you.
-Stories have a great impact when used:
+Stories have a great impact when shared:

 Before sharing your story, we will ask for your consent for every way your story might be used.
 We review this consent every two years.